ekel7/viAct-challenge-Backend-NestJS-auth0-jwt/README.md

 ### User Information (token verification)

-Now, to see the user info, you need to use your token with the Bearer prefix in Postman.
+Now, to see the user info, you need to use your token as an authentication header with the Bearer prefix in Postman.
 Then make a GET request to `http://localhost:3000/users/profile`.

 You should get an object similar to this: